Do Not Reach Lists

 In order to reach the minimum threshold, you will need to add more people to your audience.

-No — Do Not Reach Lists will only be applicable to impressions delivered directly on Twitter.
+No — Do Not Reach Lists will only be applicable to impressions delivered directly on X.

-When creating a Do Not Reach List, the information in your data file is always hashed before it's sent to Twitter, and Twitter never reveals or shares the information in your list with anyone or any other service.
+When creating a Do Not Reach List, the information in your data file is always hashed before it's sent to X, and X never reveals or shares the information in your list with anyone or any other service.

 We also offer the option to upload a Do Not Reach List that is pre-hashed.
 If you're pre-hashing your file (optional), please follow these formatting instructions: